-Then there is the other case of companies and industries, primarily in technology, who are facing explosive growth.
+Then there is the other case of companies and industries, primarily in technology, which are facing explosive growth.
 When COVID-19 hit, those companies were able to fill a need that many other companies used to satisfy.

 The way that machine learning comes in is that these companies cannot possibly scale by adding workers.
 If you’re doing 10 times the business, you’re then adding more workers and thus more supervisors.
-That is simply not the type of scaling that a company can do efficiently to grow their business.
+That is simply not the type of scaling that a company can do efficiently to grow its business.
 If suddenly 11 out of 12 workers were brand new this year, the business isn’t going to move forward.
 It’s not a sustainable growth rate.

 But machine learning can help the business move forward because machine learning can really squeeze out inefficiencies.
 Many things can be automated that a single person’s skills can be magnified to 10 or 100 times more than they were doing before.
 Even something simple such as invoice processing where someone had been manually inputting can now type in 100 times more invoices than before with the use of Ai and machine learning technology.
 Thus, scaling without hiring a lot of new people.

 Regarding data and privacy regulations in 2021, many platform providers will be stressed to comply.
 If your business model is to take your data and organize it on a separate platform, it will be difficult to follow all compliance regulations with all the different variations.
-Compliances comes from law, but then laws are interpreted by the courts and that can change what you’re required to do.
+Compliances come from law, but then laws are interpreted by the courts and that can change what you’re required to do.
 Your IT department really needs to start tracking the latest legal rulings to determine what their rights and obligations are for data protection.